+Dr Sahil Singla has performed thousands of scar revision surgery in Delhi.
 A scar is a mark left after a wound has closed.
-Scar revision surgery in East Delhi, Panipat can help improve the appearance of a scar or make it less visible.
-If the scar is tight and limits skin movement, scar treatment in East Delhi, Panipat can improve the problem.
+Scar revision surgery can help improve the appearance of a scar or make it less visible.
+If the scar is tight and limits skin movement, scar treatment in Delhi can improve the problem.
 No scar can be completely erased, but revision surgery can improve its appearance and reduce the discomfort it causes.
 This page explains scar revision surgery and what you can expect to happen.

 Types of surgery

 Scar revision surgery in East Delhi can be performed in a number of ways.
 The method used will depend on the type of scar you have and its place on the body.
 You and your doctor will discuss these details before the operation.
 Some methods that are used frequently for scar revision surgery are: